srt2157/resume_classifier/README.md

 # Assumptions

-1. I'm assumed that the most recent 'experience' and 'education' are more relevant than previous history for predicting current seniority level.
+1. I assumed that the most recent 'experience' and 'education' are more relevant than previous history for predicting current seniority level.
 For eg, A SDE-2 engineer might list past internships as experience but according to recent experience he is mid-level.

 2. Assumed Experience and education are sorted according to time, so I took first element for convenience.